jbrowell/HEFTcom24/README.md

 An API key will be sent to the email address used when registering for the competition.
 This key is linked to your team, and it is essential that you use it when submitting your entires.
 Do not share your API key!

 Your API key should be stored in a text file called `team_key.txt` in the root directory of this repository.
-This file is listed in `.gitignore` and is therefore igonred by git.
+This file is listed in `.gitignore` and is therefore ignored by git.
 If you change the filename, make sure you add the new name to `.gitignore`.

 ## Automating Submissions

+During the competition period, daily submissions are required.
+Forecasts and market bids for the day-ahead must be submitted before gate closure of the day-ahead auction at 9:20AM UTC.
+Hence, automation is encouraged.

-The python script `auto_submitter.py` downloads new data, loads and runs models, and submits the resulting forecasts and market bid to the competition platform using the same appraoch as in `Getting Started.ipynb`.
+The python script `auto_submitter.py` downloads new data, loads and runs models, and submits the resulting forecasts and market bid to the competition platform using the same approach as in `Getting Started.ipynb`.
 It can be run from the command line
 ```
 [...]\Getting Started> "C:\Users\[user name]\Anaconda3\envs\comp23\python.exe" auto_submitter.py
 ```